Jovian-Dsouza/arx-predict-express/docs/API.md

 - **Caching**: Redis caching is implemented for improved performance (5-minute TTL)
 - **Cache Invalidation**: Cache can be manually invalidated for specific markets or all data
 - **Smart Caching**: Only database results are cached; blockchain results are not cached
+- **Price Data Storage**: Price history is stored in Redis with a maximum of 100 entries per market
+- **Price Data Management**: Price data can be cleared per market to manage storage and data freshness
+- **Option Filtering**: Price history can be filtered by specific option index (0-based) for detailed analysis